Getting around Yorkshire by train

 Cross Country

-The services do not call at North Yorkshire stations as they head northwards to Darlington, Durham, Newcastle and Scotland.
+The services do not call at North Yorkshire stations between Darlington and York.
 Trains head south from Sheffield through Derby, Birmingham and Bristol towards Plymouth.

-Cross Country is part of Arriva - a subsidiary of German state-owned Deutsche Bahn.
+Cross Country is part of Arriva - a Sunderland-based private company bought out of German state-owned Deutsche Bahn in 2024.

 East Midlands Railway